 The Evolution of His Signature Style

 Lowry’s signature style, characterised by his “matchstick men” and industrial landscapes, emerged over years of experimentation and observation.
 He transitioned from traditional landscapes to scenes dominated by mills, factories, and crowded streets, capturing the essence of industrial Britain.
-His use of muted colours and stark contrasts reflected the sombre realities of urban life, while his minimalist figures conveyed a surprising depth of emotion.
+His use of muted colours and stark contrasts reflected the sombre realities of urban life, while his minimalist figures conveyed a surprising depth of movement and emotion.

 Challenges and Criticisms Faced by Lowry